 Darlings, If you’ve struggled with whether to keep dyeing or to go grey once and for all – I hope my story can help you.
+It’s time to stop hiding your natural hair and embrace your authentic self.
 To tell you the truth, I embraced my grey hair ‘doin what came naturally’!
 I’ve always been an empowered and enlightened woman who dances to her own drum and likes it that way and going grey has truly been a natural progression of that!

 My going grey story

-For years I streaked my natural brunette hair with golden streaks of blonde.
+For years I dyed my hair, using various hair dyes to streak my natural brunette hair with golden streaks of blonde.
 One day, on a whim, I allowed a hairdresser to give me a crew cut (don’t forget to have fun with your hair and switch up your style friends!).
 I watched in the mirror as my blonde streaks fell to the floor.
 You can’t imagine how mesmerized and shocked I was when I saw myself as a natural brunette with a few natural grey streaks!

 After wearing my hair in a crew cut for a few years, I decided enough was enough with short-short hair.
 By chance, I happened to accompany my mother on a shopping trip for a wig.

 To my surprise, the woman servicing my mom took note that I was trying to grow out a crew cut and came back with a wig for me!
-It was thick and long and made of gorgeous natural salt and pepper hair – my exact color.
+At that point, I decided to go cold turkey and stop dying my hair, fully committing to go gray.
+The wig was thick and long and made of gorgeous natural salt and pepper hair – my exact natural colour, perfectly matching my own.
 I bought the wig and loved it; adding another one just a few months later.

 My grey hair can look different depending on the light – sometimes more white, sometimes golden blonde, but I love it all the same.